44M Tas: History

-In 1943 Hungary had already realized that its tank production was obsolete and struggled against Soviet tanks.
-To solve the problem Hungary started to develop the Turán III and Zrínyi assault guns.
+By 1943, Hungarian tank production was becoming obsolete and was struggling against the more modern Soviet tanks.
+To solve this problem, Hungary started to develop the Turán III and Zrínyi assault guns.
 However, it still tried to buy the license of foreign vehicles, the Panzerkampfwagen IV Ausführung H and the Panzerkampfwagen V "Panther" to be exact, but Germany rigidly refused to sell the blueprints.
 Hungary had no other option but to design its own modern heavy tank.
 In April 1943 the Ministry of Defense (HM) charged the Manfred Weiss factory to design the vehicle.

-In the same year, a group of military experts of the Institute of Military Technology of the Hungarian Army (HTI) traveled to Kummersdorf, Germany where they saw the famous Tiger and Panther tanks.
+In the same year, a group of military experts of the Institute of Military Technology of the Hungarian Army (HTI) traveled to Kummersdorf, Germany, where they saw the famous Tiger and Panther tanks.
 Unfortunately for the Hungarians, the tanks were not shown to them from the inside.
 However, because they were the only Hungarians who saw the modern German vehicles from up close in the given year, 3 HTI specialist officers took part in the designing procedures from the beginning.

 The blueprints with all necessary data and budget plans were finished on 3 December 1943.
 Photos of the 1:10 scale metal mockup of the new vehicle were given to the HTI on 6 December 1943.
 The vehicle looked very similar to the German Panther but the designers used the steep slope angle of the Soviet T-34's frontal armor.
 The new heavy tank was named Tas in honor of one of the Seven Chieftains of the Magyars (Hungarians), the HM accepted the plans, development and production started in May 1944.

 Construction of the prototype vehicle progressed slowly because it was the first entirely domestic tank project of Hungary so it was still in its infancy.
 The engineers constantly discovered newer and newer problems which needed solutions.
 Furthermore, the tank had welded armor which was a new method for the engineers.
 The Toldi light tanks had welded armor too but that tank had very thin armor plates.
 The Tas had 75 and 120 mm thick armor plates which proved to be a challenge for the engineers.
 Constant material shortages and Allied bombing raids did not help either.

 The chassis of the Tas' iron made sample vehicle was ready in June 1944 with fully operational suspensions and built-in engines, and the turret's construction readiness came to a raw binding state.
 However, on 27 July 1944 an Allied bombing raid seriously damaged the Manfred Weiss factory.
 The production hall where the Tas was made collapsed and the sample vehicle completely burned out.
-Hungary tried to restart the project at Ganz factory but it didn't have enough time to actually start the re-building of the prototype.
+Hungary tried to restart the project at Ganz factory but it did not have enough time to actually start the re-building of the prototype.
 Not much progress was made on restarting the Tas project before the Soviets would invade Hungary and political turmoil involving the German occupation of Hungary and the installation of a puppet government would crush all hope to finish the project.